-Ground for the new church building was broken in September, 1892 and the basement wall was finished by October 10th, 1892.
-The Corner Stone was laid on Thursday, February 16, 1893.
-The Stratford Methodist Episcopal Church was dedicated on July 9, 1893, less than a year after the ground breaking.
-The total cost of the Stratford United Methodist Church's original building, at Union and Central Avenues, is listed as \$4307.68.
+Ground for the new church building was broken in September, 1892 and the basement wall was finished by October 10, 1892.
+The Corner Stone was laid on Thursday, February 16, 1893, and the Stratford Methodist Episcopal Church was dedicated on July 9, 1893, less than a year after the ground breaking.
+The total cost of the church's original building, at Union and Central Avenues, is listed as \$4,307.68.